YINI-lang/YINI-spec/YINI-Specification.md

 - Added a couple of sections in future:
   * 10.1.1, "Short-hand Section Marker"
   * 10.1.2, "Inline Objects"
+- Updated section heading rule:
+  * Section heading markers (^, ~, etc.) may be repeated up to six times to indicate levels 1–6.
+  * Beyond level 6, numeric shorthand must be used (see Section 5.3.1).

 v1.0.0 Beta 6, 2025-05-20
 - Reworked the use of `#` **based on feedback**: it is no longer a section marker and is now used exclusively as a comment symbol (more in line with formats like classic INI, Bash, etc).